Retail District Improvement

 Hours of operation (or meeting times & dates):

-CURRENTLY INACTIVE.
-Our group meets the last Tuesday of the month at 6:30 p.m. at Dorchester House Multi-Service Center 1353 Dorchester Avenue from September to June.
+The group meets the last Tuesday of the month at 6:30 p.m. at Kit Clark Senior Services at 1500 Dorchester Avenue (changed from St. Ambrose church).
 We hold a combined November-December meeting the Tuesday after Thanksgiving.
 In June our meeting and Annual Awards night is on the third Tuesday, before we break for the summer.

 Mission: